Calls for congressional hearings grow as Robinhood and other brokerages restrict GameStop trades

-But while WallStreetBets was looking ahead to what meteoric rise tomorrow would bring, a number of online brokers favored by amateur investors made a call to restrict trading on stocks exhibiting “recent volatility,” putting an abrupt end to GameStop’s rally.
+But while WallStreetBets was looking ahead to what meteoric rise tomorrow would bring, a number of online brokers favored by at-home investors made calls to restrict trading on stocks exhibiting “recent volatility,” putting an abrupt end to GameStop’s rally.

 Popular zero-fee trading platform Robinhood said Thursday it would block purchasing of shares for eight securities including GameStop, AMC, and Bed Bath & Beyond, all widely shorted stocks that became recent targets of WallStreetBets campaigns.
 Its peer Interactive Brokers said it would do the same for a separate list that also included GameStop and AMC.

-Traders were, however, still allowed to sell off their assets.
+Investors were, however, still allowed to sell off their assets.

 Yo this is a fucking CRIME what @RobinhoodApp is doing DO NOT SELL!!!
 HOLD THE LINE… WTF ????